 How does Luxury Lawns know if my lawn needs Aerating?

-We take a number core samples from the lawn and then measure the depth of the thatch.
+We take a number of core samples from the lawn and then measure the depth of the thatch.
 When the thatch layer is unacceptably deep or there is excessive compaction present, we recommend Aeration. as a Golden rule Aeration is needed at least once every year.

 Why does Luxury Lawns ‘Hollow-Tine Aerate’, instead of just ‘Spiking’?